 We may disclose and exchange information with law enforcement agencies and regulatory bodies to comply with our legal and regulatory obligations.

 6. How long your personal information will be kept

 We will keep your personal information while you have an account with us or we are providing services to you.
 Thereafter, we will keep your personal information for as long as is necessary:

 We will not retain your personal information for longer than necessary for the purposes set out in this policy.
-Different retention periods apply for different types of personal information.
-Further details on this are available on request using the contact details set out below – see 'How to contact us'.
+Further details on how long we retain your personal data are available on request using the contact details set out below – see “How to contact us’.

 When it is no longer necessary to retain your personal information, we will delete or anonymise it.